Sakura Gakuin: 2016–2019: Kirameki no Kakera, Yakusoku, My Road, Life Iro Asenai Hibi, and Story

 March 2016 marked the departure of Saki Ooga, Saki Shirai and Rinon Isono, but in May of the same year Momoe Mori, Tsugumi Aritomo and Yuzumi Shintani transferred in.
 2016 also marked the departure of the "beige" uniforms, instating a gray one in its place, and the promotion of Sara Kurashima to class president, Aiko Yamaide to vice president and Mirena Kurosawa to MC chairman.
 Sara and Mirena left the group in March 2017, with new members Miku Tanaka and Miki Yagi joining in May.
 Aiko Yamaide became the class president, Megumi Okada became the talk chairman, Momoko Okazaki became the perseverance ("ganbare") chairman, and Maaya Asō became the Education Chairman.
 On March 24, 2018, the graduation concert for Aiko, Megumi and Momoko took place at Nakano Sun Plaza.

 In May 2018, Sana Shiratori, Kokona Nonaka and Yume Nozaki joined the group.
 During the concert in which the new members were introduced, it was announced that Yuzumi Shintani had become class president, with Maaya Asō as talk chairman, Marin Hidaka as breakthrough ("hamidase") chairman, Kano Fujihira as performance chairman, and Soyoka Yoshida as education chairman.

 On March 30, 2019, Maaya, Marin, and Yuzumi graduated from Sakura Gakuin.
 2019 also marked the departure of the grey uniforms, enlisting a deep blue one in its place.
 On May 6, Neo Sato, Miko Todaka, and Sakia Kimura joined the group.
 It was also announced that Kano Fujihira had become class president, with Soyoka Yoshida as perseverance chairman, Tsugumi Aritomo as breakthrough chairman, and Momoe Mori as talk chairman.
-On October 19, 2019, during the encore of Sakura Gakuin Festival 2019, the identities of the members of @onefive were revealed, and they performed "Pinky Promise" for the first time.
+On October 19, 2019, during the encore of Sakura Gakuin Festival 2019, it was revealed that Kano, Soyoka, Tsugumi, and Momoe had formed @onefive from within Sakura Gakuin as an independent spin-off unit, and they performed "Pinky Promise" for the first time.

 A concert was planned to occur on March 29, 2020, to mark the graduations of Kano, Soyoka, Tsugumi and Momoe.
-However, the concert was postponed to May 29 due to the COVID-19 pandemic and then subsequently canceled.
-An alternative, livestream-only graduation was later planned for August 30.
+However, it was postponed to May 29 due to the COVID-19 pandemic, and then subsequently canceled.
+An alternative, livestream-only graduation concert later took place on August 30.